MamboBryan/newsletter/newsletter/2024-03-29/index/index.md

 ![Alt text](../assets/Brandy%20Odhiambo.webp)

 You would think that Dependabots were the only solution.
 What if we told you that there was another way?
 What if we told you that it prioritizes Automation?
 Yes, people of DevOps.
 This new option targets you too.
-Without wasting any time let us introduce you to: [Renovate](https://github.com/renovatebot/renovate).
-[Brandy](https://www.twitter.com/arianabrandy5) introduced Renovate as an automated solution that seeks to ease the process of Dependency Management.
+Without wasting any time, [Brandy](https://www.twitter.com/arianabrandy5) introduced [Renovate](https://github.com/renovatebot/renovate) as an automated solution that seeks to ease the process of Dependency Management.
 Say goodbye to Ancient Code (Interns and Juniors we are watching you) and say hello to Automation.
 In fact, we dare to say that Renovate might be better for you compared to Dependabots thanks to:

 - Dependency Dashboard that provides all of the information you need regarding your dependencies...
 - Ability to upgrade common monorepo packages...